Skip to main content

 By connecting with your coworkers, building support, partnering with a union and signing an authorization card.
 Together, you'll take steps to win recognition and negotiate a contract.

 If I sign an authorization card, am I a Union member?
 No. It is the first step in the process for representation but not union membership.
-The only way you become a union member is after winning a representation election, negotiating an employee-approved Collective Bargaining Agreement, and signing a dues checkoff form.
+The only way you become a union member is after winning a representation election, negotiating an employee-approved Collective Bargaining Agreement, and signing a dues authorization form.

 What is the card collection process?
 To move forward with a union election, a minimum of 30% of employees in the proposed bargaining unit need to sign authorization cards.
 However, having a majority sign cards demonstrates strong support, which can be important during the election and bargaining process.